-Freshers’ fashion rundown: The ultimate guide to going out attire
+Freshers’ fashion rundown: The ultimate guide to going out attire in Glasgow

-University is well and truly back in full swing, and for some of us, it may be the first time discovering a Sports Wednesday.
-Aside from your actual degree, one of the most coveted aspects of university life is the ability to justify going out five nights a week.
-The packed social calendar however comes with its own difficulties, most importantly – what to wear!
-Whether it’s a chill pub quiz with your flatmates, or a night in Hive dancing until the lights come on, here’s a little breakdown of what freshers’ are wearing this year and what outfits to expect, to hopefully give you some inspiration for your next night out in Glasgow.
+The packed social calendar comes with its own difficulties, though, with the most important one being what to wear.
+Whether it’s a chill pub quiz with your flatmates, or a night in Hive dancing until the lights come on, here’s a little breakdown of what freshers are wearing this year and what outfits to expect.
+Hopefully it’ll give you some inspiration for your next night out in Glasgow.

-Jeans and a ‘going out’ top
+Jeans and a ‘going out top’

-Long gone are the days of the mini dress and painfully high heel combo (rip prime Juicy Tuesday), the new going out uniform seems to be the trusty jeans, trainers, and nice top combo.
+Long gone are the days of the mini dress and painfully high heel combo (RIP prime Juicy Tuesday), the new going out uniform seems to be the trusty jeans, trainers, and nice top combo.

 What exactly is a nice top?
 Low waisted or high waisted?
-Is it still socially acceptable to wear the crusty Air Force 1’s you’ve had since 2019?
+Is it still socially acceptable to wear the crusty Air Force 1s you’ve had since 2019?
 Who knows!
-All we can say is that, on the streets of Freshers’ Week, plenty of animal print, lace and backless tops, paired with the infamous baggy denims were spotted.
+All we can say is that, on the streets of Freshers’ Week, plenty of animal print, lace and backless tops, paired with the infamous baggy denims, were spotted.

 The most important thing about this combo is its practicality for all your unhinged dance moves, but it can also be dressed up or down from pub to club.

-Extra tip, try swapping your top options with friends or flatmates – sustainable and saves money – win win!
+Extra tip: Try swapping your top options with friends or flatmates – sustainable and saves money – win win!

 Mini skirts